datasquad/paper/paper.md

 # Title
-This is how we should teach Git and GitHub ot MSc Economics and Data Science Students
+This is how we should teach Git and GitHub ot MSc Economics and Data Science Students - NEW TITLE

 # Author
 Ralf Becker